Taking exams

 How can you use your scratch sheet?

 !
-Do not write your full explanation in a draft to neatly rewrite on your exam form; you will run out of time.
+Do not write your full answer in draft to neatly rewrite on your exam form; you will run out of time.

-Build up your solution in a well-thought structure:
+Build up your answer in a well-thought structure:

 Don't dwell too long on a question if you don't know the answer immediately.

-Skip the difficult questions and solve the most straightforward ones, so you have already earned those points.
+Skip the difficult questions and solve the most straightforward ones to ensure you have those points.

 When you feel the nerves taking over, close your eyes and take a few slow, deep breaths.

-Find the most straightforward question and answer first, or write down a few key thoughts on your scratch paper.
+Find the most straightforward question and answer that one first, or write down a few key thoughts on your scratch paper.

 At the end of each exam, keep some time for review.